schmouk/PyRandLib/README.md

 1. The PCG algorithm (Permuted Congruential Generator, see [7], 2014) is now implemented in **PyRandLib**.
 This algorithm is a very fast and enhanced on randomness quality version of Linear Congruential Generators.
 It is based on solid Mathematics foundation and clearly explained in technical report [7].
 It offers jumping, hard to discover internal state and multi-streams featured.
 It passes all crush and big crush tests of TestU01.
 **PyRandLib** implements its 3 major versions with resp.
 2^32, 2^64 and 2^128 periodicities: Pcg64_32, Pcg128-64 and Pcg1024_32 classes which generate output values coded on resp.
 32-, 64- and 32- bits.
 The original library (C and C++) can be downloaded here: [https://www.pcg-random.org/downloads/pcg-cpp-0.98.zip](https://www.pcg-random.org/downloads/pcg-cpp-0.98.zip) as well as can code be cloned from here: [https://github.com/imneme/pcg-cpp](https://github.com/imneme/pcg-cpp).

 1. The CWG algorithm (Collatz-Weyl Generator, see [8], 2024) is now implemented in **PyRandLib**.
 This algorithm is fast, uses four integers as its internal state and generates chaos via multiplication and xored-shifted instructions.
-Periods are medium to large and the generated rendomness is of up quality.
+Periods are medium to large and the generated randomness is of up quality.
 It does not offer jump ahead but multi-streams feature is available via the simple modification of well specified one of the four integers.
 2. In **PyRandLib**, the CWG algorithm is provided in next forms: Cwg64, Cwg64-128 and Cwg128 which generate output values coded on resp.
 64-,  64- and 128- bits .

 3. A short script `testED.py` is now avalibale at root directory.
 It checks the equi-distribution of every PRNG implemented in **PyRandLib** in a simple way and is used to test for their maybe bad implementation within the library.
 Since release 2.0 this test is run on all PRNGs.